 Equipment Lifespan

 The life span of a condensing furnace is dependent on the brand, model and other factors.
-Usually, a condensing furnace should last between 10-20 years with appropriate maintenance and regular service.
-If your heating system doesn’t have regular furnace maintenance, it may struggle with performance and ultimately fail earlier than anticipated.
+Usually, a condensing furnace should last between 10-20 years with proper maintenance and regular service.
+If your heating system doesn’t have regular furnace maintenance, it may not last as long.

 Do Variable-Speed Furnaces Run All the Time?

 A variable-speed furnace doesn’t operate all the time.
-Rather, it runs at different speeds based on the temperature in your [[location]] home and the amount of energy it takes to sustain that temperature.
+Rather, it runs at different speeds according to the temperature in your New Castle home as well as the amount of energy it needs to maintain that temperature.

-When too much energy is essential to maintain your desired temperature level, the furnace will increase to a higher speed to handle the demand.
-When this happens, you can expect more efficient heating and cooling in your home while also offering quieter operation.
+When sufficient energy is necessary to maintain your desired temperature level, the furnace will switch to a higher speed to manage the higher demand.
+Doing this will ensure more efficient heating in your home while also providing quieter operation.

 Guide to Two-Stage Furnaces